Fall Public Works offerings are currently available for registration. See courses below for upcoming dates.

-Public Works Operations and Maintenance relates to the delivery of services that improve the quality of life within our communities.
-Public works operations are a critical provider of the public services that affect the health, safety, enjoyment, and prosperity of our residents.
-We generally do this by providing services relating to water/sewer, streets, parks/facilities, and the environment.
-The course identifies the equipment and personnel resources needed to carry out these functions in an effective and efficient way.
-Discussions will include factors that should be considered when making choices relating to preventative versus reconstruction of infrastructure, rent versus purchasing of equipment, and contracting versus in-house use of personnel to provide services.
+Public works operations are a critical provider of services—such as water, sewer, and streets—that affect the health, safety, enjoyment, and prosperity of our residents.
+This course identifies the equipment and personnel needed to carry out these functions effectively and efficiently.
+Discussions will include considerations relating to rehabilitation versus reconstruction of infrastructure, renting versus purchasing of equipment, and contracting versus in-house use of personnel to provide services.

 Instructor: Brian Bachmeier, Public Works Director/City Engineer, City of Oakdale

-Public Works Organization and Administration is designed to familiarize the student with the administration and operation of a public works department.
-It provides insight into planning, financing, purchasing, budgeting, and management of public works organizations through a general overview of public works and its organizational structure, function, responsibilities, internal relationships, and financing mechanisms within governmental systems.
+This course will familiarize you with the administration and operation of a public works department.
+It provides insight into the organizational structure, planning, financing, purchasing, budgeting, and management of public works organizations, as well as individual job responsibilities and internal relationships within governmental systems.

 Instructor: Will Manchester, PE, Director of Public Works, City of Minnetonka

 Manchester is a registered professional engineer with 20 years of experience in both public and private sectors.
 He currently oversees public works operations for the city of Minnetonka including streets, utilities, parks and trails, natural resources, buildings, fleet, and engineering.
-Prior to Minnetonka, he worked as a consultant engineer managing municipal and private development projects, where he was responsible for surveying, inspection, design, and client management.
-Will’s experience working on projects in both the public and private sectors allows him to develop quick and effective solutions to challenges for projects of all sizes.
-Will is an active member of the City Engineers Association of Minnesota (CEAM), including serving on the executive board from 2014−2015 and the annual conference planning committee.
-He is also an active member of the Minnesota Public Works Association (MPWA).
-Will earned a degree in civil engineering from the University of North Dakota in 2001 and is a licensed engineer in the state of Minnesota.
+Prior to Minnetonka, he worked as a consultant engineer managing municipal and private development projects and was responsible for surveying, inspection, design, and client management.
+Manchester is an active member of the City Engineers Association of Minnesota, including serving on the executive board from 2014–2015 and the annual conference planning committee.
+He is also an active member of the Minnesota Public Works Association.